Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Segmentation**: Segment objects in an image (Polygon).

 ## Thresholds for Computer Vision Tasks
-- Patch Size: Adjust the patch size in the status bar.
+- **Patch Size**: Adjust the patch size in the status bar.
-- Uncertainty Threshold: Adjust the uncertainty threshold in the status bar.
+- **Uncertainty Threshold**: Adjust the uncertainty threshold in the status bar.
-- IoU Threshold: Adjust the IoU threshold in the status bar.
+- **IoU Threshold**: Adjust the IoU threshold in the status bar.
-- Area Threshold: Adjust the min and max area threshold in the status bar.
+- **Area Threshold**: Adjust the min and max area threshold in the status bar.

 ## Main Window
 The main window consists of several components: